 Recommendation 7.1: Meaningful metrics must be identified to understand the impact of the New gTLD Program.
 To review metrics, data must be collected at a logical time to create a basis against which future data can be compared.

 Implementation Guidance 7.2: Metrics collected to understand the impact of New gTLD Program should, broadly speaking, focus on the areas of trust, competition, and choice.
 The Working Group notes that the Competition, Consumer Trust and Consumer Choice Review’s 2018 Final Report includes a series of recommendations regarding metrics.
 Work related to the development of metrics should be in accordance with CCT-RT recommendations currently adopted by the Board, as well as those adopted in the future.
+The Working Group suggests the following possible metrics for further consideration in the implementation phase:

+The presence of new gTLDs in lists of highly used websites, such as Alexa 1 Million and Cisco Umbrella 1 Million

+Recognition of specific gTLDs in niches, communities, and verticals

+Annual growth of new gTLDs as compared to legacy TLDs and previous application rounds, i.e., comparing the growth of TLDs approved in 2012 with TLDs approved in subsequent rounds

+Number of new registries and registrars year over year

+Locations of new registries and registrars year over year, in an effort to see how subsequent rounds affects diversity in the marketplace

+Categories of gTLDs offered and diversity metrics within those categories

 Recommendation 7.3: ICANN org must establish metrics and service level requirements for each phase of the application process including each during the review, evaluation, contracting and transition to delegation stages.
 ICANN must report on a monthly basis on its performance with respect to these key performance indicators.